All Episodes

 And so we began watching football a whole different way.

-We cared about how our individual players did, As much, if not more so, than whatever teams we liked.
+We cared about how our individual players did, as much, if not more so, than whatever teams we liked.

 Now, back then, the internet hadn't yet come up.

-You had to wait till Monday morning for all the box scores to find out who had scored and in what way in order to get the final points tally.
+You had to wait Monday morning for all the box scores to find out who had scored and in what way in order to get the final points tally.

 But today it's gotten so big that during live game broadcasts, the networks fill you in on fantasy football results, what running backs are scoring and what quarterbacks have thrown TV passes or whatever.